zhaofeng-shu33/zhaofeng-shu33.github.io/detail/2020/homestay.md

 can remember, I went to English assisting club hold by the father of Ding Ning.
 He was a teacher of No.28 middle school.
 Actually he taught no more than 5 units including the international phonetic symbol.

+## Ordering mac disk
+2020/5/4

+Today I am trying to delete unused files on my Macbook to save some disk space.
+Some materials are not suitable be put on GitHub due to their randomness I think.
+For example, I helped Zhang Xiaobing in 2018/6/28 for a data-processing task, in which I write a matlab script.